Training during lockdown – Hazardous Cargo Bulletin

 Exis Technologies has been offering a range of IMDG Code e-learning courses since 2010 when the International Maritime Organisation (IMO) made IMDG Code training mandatory for shoreside staff involved in the transport of dangerous goods by sea.
 The courses are tailored to different job functions involved such as booking office staff, consignors, freight forwarders, packers and cargo handlers, ship loaders, ship operators and so on.
 Advanced e-learning courses are provided for dangerous goods safey advisers (DGSAs) and managers, and there is a refresher course for those who have previously taken classroom or online training and need to update their training to cover the latest amendment to the Code.

 The e-learning courses are updated for each IMDG Code Amendment so the training material is always current.
-Developed in collaboration with IMO, the courses have now been used by six of the ten largest container shipping lines as part of their global training programmes as well as by many other companies active in the maritime transport chain.
+The courses have now been used by six of the ten largest container shipping lines as part of their global training programmes as well as by many other companies active in the maritime transport chain.
 The courses are certified by Det Norske Veritas (DNV-GL) and by several competent authorities around the world, including the Australian Maritime Safety Authority (AMSA) and the Maritime and Port Authority of Singapore (MPA).
 They are also certified by the Port of Antwerp for companies working within the port.